team-limakilo/dct/doc/02-administrators.md

 This is the ID by which this DCS server will be identified in UDP export messages.
 This is used to differentiate different servers that use the same UDP server to centralize the data.

+#### `emptyslottimeout`

+ * _value:_ time in seconds
+ * _default:_ 0

+Sets how long an empty player slot can be before its mission is automatically aborted.
+A value of 0 means missions will only be aborted when the mission itself times out, while a positive value makes empty slots time out faster.

+Note that because the AssetManager runs only once every 2 minutes, the actual timeout value can vary from moment to moment.